GodswillNGC/-E-Commerce-Business-Intelligence-Portfolio/README.md

 From identifying top-performing products to understanding customer retention patterns, this solution demonstrates the practical power of data analytics in decision-making.

-More than just a report, this portfolio tells a story—one where data drives understanding, and insights drive action.
+More than just a report, this portfolio tells a story.
+It is one where data drives understanding, and insights drive action.

 ## Dataset Used
 [Download Excel File](https://github.com/GodswillNGC/-E-Commerce-Business-Intelligence-Portfolio/raw/refs/heads/main/ecommerce_orders_2023.xlsx)